nus-cs2103/website-base/admin/project-w05-v10.md

     * `Nice-To-Have` : The target user can benefit from this user story significantly but you are not certain if you'll have time to implement it.
     * `Not-Useful` : No significant benefit to the target user, or does not fit into the product vision.

-  * %%If using physical paper to record user stories: After all stories have been put in the above three piles, you can make a record of which stories are in the three piles.%%
+  * %%If you are using physical paper to record user stories: After all stories have been put in the above three piles, you can make a record of which stories are in the three piles.%%

 </div>
 </div>